 Release Automotive Tabs

-The blue set of the tools is a smaller set that we have.
+The blue set of tools is a smaller set than the one we have.
 This set is a little more detailed than the orange set of tools.
-With this set, you can get into smaller, hard to reach areas like interior lights on the 5th Ge.
+With this set, you can get into smaller, hard-to-reach areas like interior lights on the 5th floor.

 Delicate in Tight Spots